eli-rosee/eli-rosee/README.md

 ## Hi there 👋

-My name is Eli, and I'm a University of Arkansas student interested in all things Python & Data Science!
+I’m Eli — a University of Arkansas student passionate about Python and Data Science.

-- 🔭 I'm currently working on my Senior Capstone: **Cadillac F1 Driver Performance Analysis** — exploring telemetry data, clustering driving styles, and building a dashboard for performance insights with the Cadillac F1 Data Analytics Team.
+- 🔭 I'm currently working on on my Senior Capstone, **Cadillac F1 Driver Performance Analysis**, working with the Cadillac F1 team to build an AI powered tool to analyze and gain insight from F1 telemetry data.
-- 🛰️ Recently built a **NASA APOD Data Pipeline** — scraping and storing daily astronomy image metadata in SQLite for future analysis with Pandas/NumPy.
+- 🛰️ I recently built a [**NASA APOD Data Pipeline**](https://github.com/eli-rosee/nasa-apod-pipeline), a program to scrape and store astronomy images and image metadata in SQLite.
-- 🌱 Currently studying **Data Mining, Algorithms, Formal Languages & Computability, and Information Retrieval**.
-Deepening my understanding of computer science from a mathematical/theoretical perspective while developing key AI/data skills and Python toolkits.
+- 🌱 I'm currently studying **Data Mining, Algorithms, Formal Languages & Computability, and Information Retrieval**